Muhammad Rifqi

-Muhammad Rifqi (born 6 February 1993, in Medan) is an Indonesian professional footballer who plays as a defender for Liga 2 club Persikota Tangerang.
+Muhammad Rifqi (born 6 February 1993, in Medan) is an Indonesian professional footballer who plays as a defender.

 Club career

 Persegres Gresik United

 In the 2015 season, Rifqi joined Persegres Gresik United for Indonesia Super League.
 He made his debut on 5 April 2015 in a match against Borneo.
 In ISC A, he made his first goal for Gresik United when he scored against Persija Jakarta in the 1st minute.

 Barito Putera

 In 2017, Rifqi joined Liga 1 club Barito Putera.
 He made his debut on 4 July 2017 in a match against Bhayangkara.
 On 6 August 2017, Rifqi scored his first goal for Barito Putera in the 56th minute against Persija Jakarta.

 Semen padang

 In 2019, Muhammad Rifqi signed a one-year contract with Indonesian Liga 1 club Semen Padang.
 He made his debut on 20 May 2019 in a match against PSM Makassar.
 On 21 June 2019, Rifqi scored his first goal for Semen Padang in the 33rd minute against Badak Lampung.